AntonVasserman/CobraCodeQuickDraw/README.md

 ### TODO:

+1. Change Input to be a combination of Buttons
-1. Add Toad Minions, resulting in a dual against 1 to 3 enemies (similiar to Ghost of Tsushima duels)
+2. Add Toad Minions, resulting in a dual against 1 to 3 enemies (similiar to Ghost of Tsushima duels)
+3. Play the Gameloop until the player loses
+4. Save Score
+5. Save Persistent Highscore
+6. Transfer Phases to a GameState object

 ### Done: